HidoraSwiss/documentation/en/Automation/Gitlab/DockerRegistry.md

         # We launch the redeployment of our container on Hidora
     - /root/jelastic/environment/control/redeploycontainerbyid --envName $ENVNAME --nodeId $NODE_ID --tag latest --useExistingVolumes false
 ```

-This configuration describe a general pipeline that need to be adapted to your application.
+This configuration describes a generic pipeline that need to be adapted to your application.
 Think to modify :

 - The name of your image in variables `dir/image_name`
-- Commands line to launch during `test` spteps
+- Command line to launch during `test` step

 Then, you need to provide to your pipeline different environment variables to be able to deploy corectly your application.
-From your repository Gitlab, go into *Settings > CI/CD > Secret variables* and add these next variables:
+From your repository Gitlab, go into *Settings > CI/CD > Secret variables* and add these variables:

-- **REGISTRY_URL**: Adress of your Docker Registry.
+- **REGISTRY_URL**: Address of your Docker Registry.
 For example, `registry.hidora.com`

 - **REGISTRY_USER** et **REGISTRY_PASS**: Credentials of your Docker Registry.
 - **ENVNAME**: Environment name that you want to use to deploy your application.
 For example, `env-542623` (do not put the  *.hidora.com* part)
-- **NODE_ID**: Node ID, where you want to deploy your app.
+- **NODE_ID**: ID of the node on wich you want to deploy your app.
-- **LOGIN** et **PASSWORD**: Credentils used to sign in on Hidoras's plateform.
+- **LOGIN** et **PASSWORD**: Credentials used to sign in on Hidora's platform.

-> To manage finely a deployment on Hidora, a documentation are available [here](/Automatisation/Script de déploiement).
+> To manage accurately a deployment on Hidora, a documentation is available [here](/Automatisation/Script de déploiement).

 ## Let's Go !

-Once all steps have been realised, push your source code on Gitlab with your new files and check the tab *CI/CD > Pipelines* of your Gitlab repository to see logs.
+When all steps are done, push your source code on Gitlab with your new files and check the tab *CI/CD > Pipelines* of your Gitlab repository to see logs.

 ![State of a Pipeline completed](../../../images/Screenshot - deploy line.png)

-If everything works well, you will see that each "job" of your pipeline show a green icon.
-Depending the configuration of your Gitlab, the last job is on "manual" mode, it means that you need to launch it manually for the deployment.
+If everything works well, you will see that each "job" of your pipeline shows a green icon.
+Depending the configuration of your Gitlab pipeline, the last job is on "manual" mode (it means that you need to launch it manually for the deployment).
 To complete the pipeline, click on the "play" symbol.

-In contrast, click on the job which is not completed to see the cause.
+If a job has failed, click on it to see the reason.

 ## Data persistence

-Depending the application, there is few configurations that can be implemented to avoid to loose data.
+Depending your application, there is few configurations that can be implemented to avoid to loose data.

 In the deployment method above, if files are added on the Deployment Server, it will be lost during the redeployment.
-It is because you use the option `--useExistingVolumes false` (last line of the pipeline) which  will replace all files of the containers by the new image.
+It is because of the use of the option `--useExistingVolumes false` (last line of the pipeline) which will replace all files of the containers by the new image.

-To have persistence data, for example files which have been uploaded or logs files, you need to configure your Dockerfile like below:
+To have persistence data (files which have been uploaded or logs files for example), you need to configure your Dockerfile like below:

--In your Dockerfile, repository that you do not want to be erase after each deployment need to be specify like *volume* (example : `VOLUME /var/html/www/wp-content/uploads`).
+- In your Dockerfile, directories that you do not want to be erase after each deployment need to be specify as a *volume* (example : `VOLUME /var/html/www/wp-content/uploads`).
 Be careful !
-If repository that content your code source is declared like *volume*, changes files will not be take in charge during redeployment.
+If directory that content your code source is declared as *volume*, updated files will not be take in charge during redeployment.

 In the file `.gitlab-ci.yml`, replace `--useExistingVolumes false` by `--useExistingVolumes true`.

-Doing like that, files of your Deployment Server will be kept while, files of your application will be update.
+With this configuration, specific files of your Deployment Server will be kept while the source code of your application will be update.

 This configuration can be difficult to set up.
 Do not hesitate to contact us on the [support](https://support.hidora.com/portal/newticket).

-If you found erros or optimisations, please tell us on [GitHub](https://github.com/HidoraSwiss/documentation) !
+If you found errors or optimisations, please tell us on [GitHub](https://github.com/HidoraSwiss/documentation) !